 Swatch Maker Looms and accessories were created as a collaboration between Liz Gipson of Yarnworker and Angela Smith, formerly of Purl & Loop.
-After years of making my own tools—sanding popsicle sticks, building looms in multiple setts from various materials, and cutting out cardboard shuttles or purchasing frame looms in setts I don’t commonly use and adapting them for my purposes, I offer these looms to you as a tool to play around with your own ideas.
+After years of making my own sampling tools—sanding popsicle sticks, building looms in multiple setts from various materials, and cutting out cardboard shuttles or purchasing frame looms in setts I don’t commonly use and adapting them for my purposes, I offer these looms to you as a tool to play around with your own ideas.

 All components (wood, needles, cotton bag project bag, instructions, etc.) are sourced from U.S. businesses and produced and assembled in the U.S. The looms and tools are packaged in recycled or recyclable materials.

 To learn more about how to weave a swatch using a frame loom, why you would want to do so, and tips for how to live a swatching life, check out A Weaver’s Guide to Yarn.

 Available in print and digital format or you can bundle them together.